dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 }
 ```

-This algorithm in equation $$\eqref{master}$$ guarantees a nice display that follows the heartbeat changes well.
+This algorithm in equation $$\eqref{master}$$ guarantees a nice display that follows the heartbeat changes in a sensible way.
 There is one hill around our house where I can go from 130 bpm to 185 bpm in about 15 seconds - & my monitor follows it well.
 The only technical issue in implementation is that I had to use real precision math, but that could always be changed to integer math at some point.

 ### Last thoughts

-I am thinking about making major changes - learn by (re)doing & all that - to the packaging & code at some point ... or maybe I'll buy a fitbit.
+I am thinking about making major changes - learn by (re)doing & all that - to the packaging (no room for improvement there) & code (who needs a menu) at some point ... or maybe I'll buy a fitbit.
 It has 10X the functionality at 1/10th the hassle.
-All of the code & spreadsheets are posted [here](https://www.github.com/dvernooy/heart_rate_monitor/).
+All of the code & spreadsheets are posted.  [here](https://www.github.com/dvernooy/heart_rate_monitor/).
 Enjoy.